avniproject/avni-website/src/pages/blog/2024-06-20-yenepoya-visit.md

 - Communication - Field staff need to know more than one language to interact with the beneficiaries.

-- Leadership qualities - Field staff try to dominate the conversation with the beneficiaries and bring them back to the main purpose of the visit.
+- Leadership qualities - Field staff try to lead the conversation with the beneficiaries and bring them back to the main purpose of the visit.

 - Field users are adamant with beneficiaries and consult/follow up with them again and again for their benefit.